kidwellj/victorian-smarthome/README.md

 TODO: add screen shot

+In home assistant, I'm using two additional plugins: Thermal Comfort (available on the [HACS](https://github.com/dolezsa/thermal_comfort) and Mold detection, which take in the information about temperature and humidity and make it more interesting and pointed with respond to water issues.
+By using monitoring like this, we've been able to pinpoint rooms where there were moisture issues (kitchen!) and add inverventions (fans) and also rule-out rooms which, contrary to the damp inspector's report didn't actually have any issues (the rest of the ground floor).

 ## Water Leaks

 Water leak sensors are in the same genre for me, and I have one of these under every sink and tap in the house.
 Same prices via [UK store](https://amzn.to/3C0QMgN) or China.